Magic Formula Investing and Momentum investment strategy

 The best Magic Formula investing companies all substantially outperformed the market which returned only 30.54% over the same 12 year period.

-You can improve the returns of the Magic Formula strategy
+But you can substantially improve the returns of the Magic Formula strategy

 We also tested the Magic Formula investing strategy with a lot of other ratios and, as you can see in the table below, the returns of the strategy can be improved substantially.